maubanel/UE5-Lighting/prep/README.md

 ##### `Step 12.`\|`ITL`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now middle gray that we use in photograph as a grey card is at 18%.
+Now middle gray that we use in photograph as a grey card is at [18% gray](https://en.wikipedia.org/wiki/Gray_card).
+This mid gray is a good reference for white balance and finding the middle ground.
+So our **R G B** are all `.18`, we have minimal **Specular** with `.1` and a very high roughness with `.908`.
+So there is not much specularity, just mid gray.

 ![water and sky in game](images/greyCardPBR.png)